Sebastiaanvdeursen/Team-Trein/code/algorithms/random/README.md

-# Random README
+# Random Directory README

 ## Team-Trein Random and Random Optimized Algorithm

-This repository contains the implementation of a Random algorithm and the Random Optimized algorithm.
+This directory contains the implementation of a Random algorithm and the Random Optimized algorithm.
 The Random algorithm runs a random amount of random tracks.
 The Random Optimized algorithm does the same, except it uses a heuristic to try and improve results.

 ## Overview